rogopac06/Data-Management-Project/README.md

 # Data-Management-Project
-Project for the Data Management Course - MSc Data Science UNIMIB
+## Project for the Data Management Course - MSc Data Science UNIMIB

-The goal of this project is to create a dataset of reddit's financial subreddits posts in order to investigate possible correlations between stock prices movements and retail sentiment on social media.
+### The goal of this project is to create a dataset of reddit's financial subreddits posts in order to investigate possible correlations between stock prices movements and retail sentiment on social media.

-The focus of this course project is to build the dataset using different tools ranging from scraping to API.
+The focus of this course project is to build the dataset using different tools ranging from scraping to API, possibly avoiding direct downloading from sources.
-It also focuses on the correct database choice based on the type of data.
+It also focuses on the correct database choice based on the type of data; in our case we opted for MongoDB, a NoSQL db which is extremely versatile.

 This roadmap highligths the projects main steps: